ludocode/onramp/docs/virtual-machine.md

 ## Version History

 This spec has undergone several changes in its history.
+Version changes are listed here.

 The libc and bootstrap code will attempt to remain compatible with versions 2 and later (when the syscall table was added) to avoid breaking existing VMs.
+Note however that several system calls were documented in versions 3 and earlier that were never used.
+The libc and bootstrap code will never call such syscalls on version 3 and earlier VMs even if they are used in version 4.
+Such system calls include `stat`, `rename`, `dirent`, `alloc` and `free`.

 #### Version 4.0

 The current version.

+There have been many changes in version 4 but almost all of them are backwards compatible.
+The bootstrap process will continue to support version 3 and even version 2 VMs so existing VMs do not need to upgrade (unless they want to make use of the new features.)

 Changes include:

-- Changes to the Process Info Table:
+- Changes to the process info table:
-    - The system call count and Process Info Count fields have been replaced by a single Minor Version field.
+    - The system call count and process info count fields have been replaced by a single minor version field.
 This is much simpler for VMs to implement and for the bootstrap and libc to use.
     - All contents of the process info table, including command-line arguments and environment variables, are now read-only.
 (This change is backwards-compatible for VMs; it's a new restriction on programs only.)
+    - The "interactive" bit has been added to the capabilities field.
 - Some system call changes:
     - The prototype for `alloc` has changed.
 The old function was never used.
+    - `dread` has been renamed to `dirent`.
+    - `unlink` has been renamed to `delete`.
-    - `stat`, `symlink`, `spawn` and `waitpid` have been removed.
+    - `symlink` (15), `spawn` (20), and `waitpid` (21) have been removed.
+    - `dopen` (10), `dclose` (11), and `rmdir` (19) have been removed. `open`, `close`, and `delete` are now used for directories as well.
+    - The `f` prefix has been dropped from many syscalls: `fopen`, `fclose`, `fread`, `fwrite`, `fseek`, `ftell`, `ftrunc`.
 - Cleaned up syscall error codes:
     - Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
-(Returning zero from `fread` and `fwrite` is now disallowed but the libc will still support it for backwards compatibility.)
+(Returning zero from `read` and `write` is now disallowed but the libc will still support it for backwards compatibility.)
     - Added `ERROR_OVERFLOW` for situations in which the VM runs out of resources.
     - All error codes except `ERROR_GENERIC` and `ERROR_END_OF_FILE` are now optional.
 The spec now fully documents the expected error codes for all exceptional conditions in all syscalls.
-- Added a defitinion of devices, along with the device `/dev/urandom`.
+- Added a definition of devices and the device `/dev/urandom`.

 #### Version 3

 - Added System Call Count and Process Info Count fields to the Process Info Table.
-- Added `alloc` and `free` system calls.
+- Added `alloc` and `free` system calls (although these were never used.)

 The latest spec for version 3 is in commit [c0110ef5](https://github.com/ludocode/onramp/blob/c0110ef5e7de3a0d3f8136ffd82b1c893ae670be/docs/virtual-machine.md).
+Note that it documents several syscalls that were never used, and some of those have had their API changed.

 #### Version 2